miraclx/cargo-workspaces-fork/README.md

 - Works on non-git workspaces.
 - Properly discriminates between local and public crates when updating the manifest. (<https://github.com/pksunkara/cargo-workspaces/issues/94>)
 - Allows for the exclusion of crates from being versioned and published.
+- When versioning and publishing, tags are only applied after crates have been successful published.
 - Reduces the likelihood of surprising git errors when validating, committing or tagging.

 For an example what using this utility for versioning looks like, see [these examples](https://github.com/miraclx/cargo-workspaces/compare/daa00d4..aad6056):